- 09 Jul 2013

 - Views on News

 Few scholars have studied the behavior of boards as extensively as Jay Lorsch.
 In this interview, Lorsch discusses current issues facing boards including executive pay, underrepresentation of women, and proposals to cleave the roles of CEO and chairman.
-Open for comment; 4 Comments posted.
+Closed for comment; 4 Comments posted.

 - 09 Sep 2009